-- No holidays during term time will be authorised. - Leave of Absence will only be authorised by the Headteacher. - Following guidance from Education Welfare Services the exceptional circumstances, for an absence to be authorised will be: - 1.
+- No holidays during term time will be authorised. - Leave of Absence will only be authorised by the Headteacher. - School will continue to authorise up to two days leave per year for religious observance provided a leave of absence request is completed. - Following guidance from Education Welfare Services the exceptional circumstances, for an absence to be authorised will be: - 1.
 Significant family bereavement, i.e. Mother (step), Father (step) principal carer or sibling; - 2.
 Significant family illness to Mother (step), Father (step), sibling or principal career; - 3.
 Disclosure of significant abuse where a short leave of absence may be beneficial to recovery; - 4.
-Involvement in court proceedings, either in the family courts or in criminal proceedings. - School will authorise one days leave for each religious observance (up to a maximum of two days leave in an academic year) provided a leave of absence request is completed.
+Involvement in court proceedings, either in the family courts or in criminal proceedings.